-The VGA console is a console with a traditional monitor and keyboard.
-The keyboard can be PS/2 or USB.
-The VGA console requires hardware with a monitor port and either PS/2 or USB ports for the keyboard, or in some cases a serial BIOS that does VGA redirection.
+The VGA (video) console is a console with a monitor and keyboard.
+The video console requires hardware with a connection for a monitor (e.g. HDMI, VGA) and keyboard (USB, PS/2).
+In some cases a serial BIOS that does VGA redirection may work.

-The VGA console is active by default in a full install using the normal memstick installer, and NanoBSD+VGA images.
+The VGA console is active by default using the normal memstick installer or ISO.

-The Serial console uses a serial/COM port to communicate with a serial client.
-It is primarily intended for systems without a monitor or keyboard, but can be used on systems where those are either not available or not wanted, so long as the hardware has at attached (non-USB) serial port.
+The serial console uses a serial/COM port to communicate with a serial client.
+It is primarily intended for systems without a monitor or keyboard.
+The serial console can also be used on systems where those are either not available or not wanted, so long as the hardware has at attached (non-USB) serial port.

-The serial console is active by default on NanoBSD images, and when installing using the serial memstick and may be enabled under System > Advanced on VGA images.
+The serial console is active by default when installing using the serial memstick and may be enabled under System > Advanced on VGA images.

-If the BIOS serial speed does not match the OS serial speed, we advise adjusting one or the other to match, so that POST messages may be viewed as well as the OS messages without having to adjust the client
+If the BIOS serial speed does not match the OS serial speed, the best practice is to adjust one or the other to match, so that POST messages may be viewed as well as the OS messages without having to adjust the client